High Performance (Green) Building Standards for

 State Agency Buildings and School Buildings

-Connecticut’s green construction standards help achieve the state’s greenhouse gas emission, energy, and cost reduction goals while driving economic growth.
-This year, the Connecticut General Assembly passed Public Act 19-35 , titled “The Green Economy and Environmental Protection” bill, which amended the state building construction statute (CGS §16a-38k).
-Now, DEEP is required to adopt high performance building regulations based on a national sustainable construction code.
-DEEP has started its review of these nationally recognized models.
-Until the new regulations are adopted, projects are required to comply with the current regulations (RCSA 16a-38k-1 through 16a-38k-9).
+Connecticut’s green construction standards help achieve the state’s greenhouse gas emission (GHG), energy, and cost reduction goals while driving economic growth.
+The Connecticut General Assembly passed Public Act 19-35 , titled “The Green Economy and Environmental Protection” bill, which amended the state building construction statute (CGS §16a-38k).
+Now, DEEP is required to adopt high performance building regulations (HPBS) that incorporate by reference a national sustainable construction code.

 Since 2007, Connecticut law has mandated high performance efficiency buildings (CGS § 16a-38k).
 As required, DEEP has adopted high performance (Green) building construction regulations that incorporate design, construction, and operation practices that preserve the natural environment (RCSA 16a-38k 1-9).
 These state construction standards are consistent with, or in some cases, have exceeded the Leadership in Energy and Environment (LEED) silver design building rating system.

 Connecticut High Performance Building Standards Apply to:

 The project bond funds were allocated after Jan 1, 2008.